-The elk of Cataloochee Valley roam free and wild in the valley (no cages or fences) so it is always a good idea to familiarize yourself with the rules and regulations of wildlife viewing.
+The elk of Cataloochee Valley wander free and wild in the valley (no cages or fences), so it’s always a good idea to familiarize yourself with the rules and regulations of wildlife viewing.
 But with a little lesson on the elk and how to best enjoy their beauty, you’ll be all set for an incredible adventure.

 Growing Season: Summer – The herd can often be seen grazing in fields.
 Bulls are “in velvet,” rapidly growing new antlers.
 The calves are growing quickly and will gain as much as 140 pounds by winter.

-As for now, class is dismissed so get out there and enjoy the elk!
+Now that you have all the details, get out there and enjoy the elk!